Using A Cheap Poster To Revamp A Dresser

 Step 1: Get A Dresser

-Dressers are easy enough to find.
+Cheap dressers are easy enough to find.
 You can either use one that you already have, or you can go to a thrift shop or yard sale to see one that will be easy to revamp.
 You should try to find one that has drawers that butt up against each other firmly.
 This will help make your poster look better when applied.
+If you can’t find one locally try looking on a local classifieds website or your local town Facebook group.

 Step 2: Sand It